Abner F. Rainwater, 1913, Georgia

 The August 28th article in The Spartanburg Herald suggests that Rainwater was drinking and fooling around with a mixed race girl, Micklin Chapman Douglas, described as a quadroon indistinguishable from white.
 A red-faced white man named Jack Mitchell was described as having quarreled with Rainwater over the girl.
 [2397, 2398, 2399, 2401] Douglas and Mitchell were arrested, but the charges dropped for lack of evidence.

-After the police had given up on solving the murder, John Howard Rainwater, the victim’s brother, hired a private detective agency.
+The police eventually gave up on solving the murder, and John Howard Rainwater, the victim’s brother, hired a private detective agency.
 After two years’ investigation, charges were brought against three men – Dol Chapman, Elmer McKay, and John Spencer.
 They are listed as "safekeepers," meaning they were begin held in the federal penitentiary in Columbia, SC, because their presence in Chesterfield might insight violence.
 [2511, 2523, 2801] The motive for the murder and whether the three men were convicted is unknown (by me).

-F. P. Rainwater’s business was carried on by his brother F. Glenn, and two nephews, in Rock Hill, SC, and two Georgia communities.
+Franklin Pierce Rainwater’s business was carried on by his brother Glenn, and two nephews, in Rock Hill, SC, and two Georgia communities.